rocky-linux/documentation/docs/labs/sys_admin_1/lab7-software_management.md

 Complete!
 ```
 !!!
 TIP:
     The "-y" option used in the preceding command suppresses the "[y/N]" prompt to confirm the action that yum is about to perform.
-Instead it automatically assumes "yes" (y) for whatever action.
+Instead, it automatically assumes "yes" (y) for whatever action.

 1. DNF provides a "Environment Group option that makes it easy to add a new feature set to a system.
 To add the feature, you would normally have to individually install a few packages, but using dnf you all you need to know is the name or description of the feature that you want.